userManny/Weather-Forecast/README.md

-Weather Forecast App
+Weather Forecast Application

-This is a simple weather app made using HTML, Tailwind CSS and JavaScript.
+This is a simple weather application made using HTML, Tailwind CSS and JavaScript.

 Features:
 - Search weather by city